-Applicants must redact all Personally Identifiable Information (PII) in the application materials prior to final submission to grants.gov.
-PII that must be redacted from the application includes social security number, date of birth, and student identification number (from transcripts).
+The Sea Grant Program or applicant must redact all Personally Identifiable Information (PII) in the application materials prior to final submission to grants.gov.
+PII that must be redacted from the application includes social security number, date of birth, and student identification number (from transcripts), if such materials are included.